Umuzi-org/ACN-syllabus/content/projects/django-airbnb-clone/users-can-crud-properties/_index.md

   The user should see:

   - the main image associated with the property
-  - the location and desrcription
+  - the location and description
   - tags

 - `properties/{id}/`: This should show all the details of a property in a form.
 The user can change the details and hit save.